GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ```

 ### Step 6: (Optional) Create cron jobs through Cloud Scheduler:
-#### This step is only required if you want Tag Engine to schedule your dynamic table updates or want to run tag propagation.
+#### This step is only required if you want Tag Engine to schedule your dynamic tag updates or want to run tag propagation.
+The first two entries are required for dynamic tag updates, the last entry is only required for tag propagation.
 ```
 gcloud scheduler jobs create app-engine run-ready-jobs --schedule='every 60 minutes' --relative-url "/run_ready_jobs" gcloud scheduler jobs create app-engine clear-stale-jobs --schedule='every 30 minutes' --relative-url "/clear_stale_jobs"